 - fourth, in increasing order of indexes for Ns PUSCH slots

-where Npreamble=ceilTpreambleTPUSCH, Tpreamble is a total number of valid PRACH occasions per association pattern period multiplied by the number of preambles per valid PRACH occasion provided by msgA-PUSCH-PreambleGroup, and TPUSCH is a total number of valid PUSCH occasions per PUSCH configuration per association pattern period multiplied by the number of DMRS resource indexes per valid PUSCH occasion provided by msgA-DMRS-Configuration.
+where Npreamble=ceilTpreambleTPUSCH, Tpreamble is a total number of valid PRACH occasions in a RB set if configured per association pattern period multiplied by the number of preambles per valid PRACH occasion provided by msgA-PUSCH-PreambleGroup, and TPUSCH is a total number of valid PUSCH occasions in the same RB set if configured per PUSCH configuration per association pattern period multiplied by the number of DMRS resource indexes per valid PUSCH occasion provided by msgA-DMRS-Configuration.

 A PUSCH occasion is valid if it does not overlap in time and frequency with any PRACH occasion associated with either a Type-1 random access procedure or a Type-2 random access procedure.
 Additionally, for unpaired spectrum and for SS/PBCH blocks with indexes provided by ssb-PositionsInBurst in SIB1 or by ServingCellConfigCommon